kailash-manasarovar/statement/docs/timeline/2023/september.md

 - I wonder if this is because, if you are poisoning someone, perhaps in a drip-feed type manner, and they can close off the pipes when they leave the building, then the poison, or narcotic, or whatever, could collect in large doses and kill someone instantaneously.
 - I wonder if that's happened before.
 I wonder if that's why there is a specific clause about me dying in the apartment in my tenancy agreement.
 - Could the people of Denia be that evil?
+- I believe any of the caretakers at Carrer Furs 13-15 will be able to tell the police how criminals have been able to add poison and narcotics to the water running into my apartment.

 ## Men outside with handheld devices